mmann1123/pyGIS/pygis/docs/e_window_operations.md

 print(output_rio)
 ```

-Finally, we can export the raster.
+Finally, we can export the raster (click the + below to show code cell).

 ```{code-cell} ipython3
 :tags: ["hide-cell"]